 The Build Alternatives would extend the westernmost limit of the existing Class I bicycle pathway from I-80 along Yolo Causeway to connect to CR-32A.
-The pathway extension would be located adjacent to the westbound I-80 off-ramp to CR 32A and would be approximately 12 feet wide.
+The pathway extension would be located adjacent to the westbound I-80 off-ramp to CR 32A and would be approximately 12-feet-wide.
 The area surrounding the pathway extension would be graded to comply with the Americans with Disabilities Act of 1990 (ADA) regulations.
 A concrete barrier would separate the pathway extension from westbound off-ramp vehicular traffic.
-Once construction of the pathway extension along westbound I-80 off-ramp is complete, the Build Alternatives would conduct pavement rehabilitation from CR 32A to Levee Road.
+Once construction of the pathway extension along westbound I-80 off-ramp is complete, the Build Alternatives would conduct pavement rehabilitation from CR 32A to western Yolo Causeway Levee Road.
 During pavement rehabilitation activities, Levee Road would be closed.
 Bicycles would be redirected along the newly constructed pathway extension on westbound I-80 off-ramp to access the existing Class I bicycle pathway along Yolo Causeway, which would be built prior to rehabilitation activities on Levee Road.

 The Build Alternatives would include widening the shoulders of CR-32A from the existing Levee Road path to just east of CR-105 to accommodate a standard Class I bicycle path.
-In addition, the Build Alternatives would include widening the shoulders of CR-32A from CR-105 to the proposed Class I bicycle path along CR-32A to accommodate a standard Class II bicycle lane.
+A future Yolo County project proposes widening the shoulders of CR-32A from CR-105 to the proposed Class I bicycle path along CR-32A to accommodate a standard Class II bicycle lane.
 Construction of the Class II bicycle lane would involve widening the shoulders by 4 feet for the Class II 6-foot lane on both sides with standard edge line striping.
 No barriers would be constructed.
 Caltrans would coordinate with Yolo County Public Works Department to complete this bicycle pathway design along CR 32A.
+Caltrans is clearing the environmental studies for the proposed Yolo County biek lane along CR32A.